Systems Thinking in Public Health

 Part 3 focuses on the use

 of systems thinking tools in clinical and public health settings.
-Participants
+We

-will be exposed to PARTNER (a social network analysis tool) and FRED (an
+will explore PARTNER (a social network analysis tool) and FRED (an

 agent-based modeling tool) through interactive demonstrations.
 Real world